dynamsoft-docs/label-recognition-docs/programming/c-cplusplus/c-user-guide.md

     DLR_DestroyInstance(dlr);
     ```

-You can find the similar complete source code for this application in `dlr-c_cpp-{version number}\DynamsoftLabelRecognizer\Samples\HelloWorld`.
+You can find the similar complete source code for this application in `dlr-c_cpp-{version number}\DynamsoftLabelRecognizer\Samples\HelloWorldC`.

 ### Build and run the project